-GigTrack (Android App)
+GigTrack (Android + iOS App)

-Taken from the play store:
+Taken from the Google Play Store:

 Go to lots of concerts?
 See many bands play live?
 Then this app's for you!